 The winners of the 4th edition

-The big winners of the 2021 edition of the Arquivo.pt - the award that distinguishes innovative works that are based on the information accessible through this FCCN Unit service and that preserves millions of pages collected from the web since 1996.
-In its 4th edition, this award aims to demonstrate the usefulness of Arquivo.pt, as well as to reinforce the importance of preserving information published on the web.
+The big winners of the 2021 edition of the Prize are now known Arquivo.pt – the award that distinguishes innovative works that are based on information accessible through this service of the FCCN Unit and which preserves millions of pages collected from the web since 1996.
+In its 4th edition, this award aims to demonstrate the usefulness of Arquivo.pt, as well as reinforce the importance of preserving information published on the web.

 1st Prize | Major Minors